barbosandre/academic-pptx-skill/README.md

 # Academic Presentations Skill for Claude

 A Claude Skill for creating high-quality academic presentations: conference talks, seminar slides, thesis defenses, and grant briefings.
+Also includes a PDF which summarizes the advice (does not require use of Claude).

 ## What It Does